econnet/econ/test.rst

 Who with and how to maximize the personal work value?

+- *Who* relates to

-- Who relates to fairness between people and to machines (automation)
+  - fairness between people
+  - machines (automation)

-- How relates to encapsulation, organizationally and by content
+- *How* relates to encapsulation, organizationally and by content

 Direct interaction (service) has less choice on optimization.
 A better work pricing is achieved via products.